This website uses cookies. By continuing to use this website you are agreeing to our use of cookies.

 This dataset provides Northwest European seasonal weather predictions from complex systems modelling for Summer and Winter from 1940 to 2023.

-The datasets used for generating the predictor datasets for both winter and summer can be found alongside the data in Word documents.
+The datasets used for generating the predictor datasets for both winter and summer can be found alongside supporting documentation.
 These datasets relate to NERC grant: NE/V001787/1.

 Abbreviation: Not defined